guglxni/DevTrack/README.md

 - `/keywords`: Manages keywords used for analyzing parent/caregiver responses
 - `/send-score`: Records scores for specific developmental milestones
 - `/score-response`: Analyzes parent/caregiver responses to determine appropriate scores
+- `/comprehensive-assessment`: Combines the functionality of all other endpoints in a single call, processing a question, updating keywords, analyzing a response, and recording a score

 For detailed API documentation, see [API Documentation](docs/API_DOCUMENTATION.md).